codemann8/ALttPOverworldSlidePuzzle/.kilocode/rules/general.md

 - Mouse and keyboard controls supported
 - Touch events: Mouse click events work on touch devices
 - Uses `will-change` CSS property for performance

+## Dark Mode

+The game includes a dark mode theme that can be toggled by clicking the lightbulb icon (💡) in the toolbar:

+- **Theme Toggle Button**: Lightbulb icon (💡) in right toolbar group
+- **Persistence**: Theme preference saved to localStorage and restored on page load
+- **Implementation**: Adds/removes `dark-mode` class on body element
+- **Styling**: Dark mode styles defined in [`puzzle.css`](puzzle.css)
+  - Background: #1a1a1a (dark)
+  - Text: #e0e0e0 (light)
+  - Buttons: #2a2a2a background with #555 borders
+  - Challenge info: Translucent blue background maintained
+  - Dialogs: #2a2a2a background with adjusted colors
+  - Form inputs: Dark backgrounds with light text
+  - Primary buttons: Adjusted blue tones for dark mode
+  - All UI elements styled for consistency in dark mode

 ## Dialogs